semaphoreP/codeastro/Day1/git_intro/README.md

 Now, go to your refresh the github webpage for your repo.
 You should see that `hello.txt` now appears.

+## Editing a File in Your Repo

 7. Let's make a change to `hello.txt` on our local machine by adding some text.

     Git will notice that `hello.txt` is now different between your local machine and the origin.
 If you type `git status`, it will tell you that the file has been modified but these changes haven't been committed yet: